IGE-OpenReproLab2025/training-sessions-material/introducing-openreprolab.md

 ## Cautionary remarks
 We are doing our best for this effort to be useful, we will strive to make it so, but keep in mind that this effort is still experimental.
-We will all learn as we go, and thanks you in advance for your understanding and positive mindset.
+We will all learn as we go, so we thank you in advance for your understanding and your positive mindset.